TOPIC: Reacting Quickly in an Over-Banked Situation

 So what is the proper recovery from an over-banked aircraft attitude?

-In the APS – Emergency Maneuver Training Program we teach the following response: “ Push – Roll – Power – Stabilize” based on techniques and procedures originally detailed by Rich Stowell, NAFI Master CFI – Aerobatic, Author: Emergency Maneuver Training: Controlling Your Airplane During a Crisis.
-Again referencing the August 26, 2002 issue of AW&ST (“Delta Upset Training Founded on Simplicity”), Delta uses a similar recovery technique for upset recoveries, which is: “pitch/roll/thrust check, level” which means “adjust pitch, [roll] rate, thrust settings and level the aircraft.”
+In APS Upset Training Programs we teach the following response: “ Push – Roll – Power – Stabilize” , the APS All-Attitude Upset Recovery Strategy (AAURS), based on techniques and procedures from the Airplane Upset Recovery Training Aid lead by Boeing and Airbus along with general aviation conceptual considerations addressed by Rich Stowell, NAFI Master CFI – Aerobatic, Author: Emergency Maneuver Training: Controlling Your Airplane During a Crisis.
+As early as the August 26, 2002 issue of AW&ST (“Delta Upset Training Founded on Simplicity”), Delta used a similar recovery technique for upset recoveries, which is: “pitch/roll/thrust check, level” which means “adjust pitch, [roll] rate, thrust settings and level the aircraft.”
+Update:

 Let’s analyze the 4 elements of the “Push, Roll Power, Stabilize” sequence: